Alloy Artifacts

 Sockets and Drive Tools

-Truth was offering sockets and drive tools as early as 1926 under the "York" brand, although possibly just as a reseller for these items.
+Truth was offering sockets and drive tools as early as 1926 under the "York" brand, although just as a reseller for these items.
 By 1929 sockets of Truth's own manufacture were available under the "Cyclone" brand.
 (The catalog said they were "Real Twisters"!)

-York Early 1/2-Drive Hex Socket
+Early York 1/2-Drive 5/8 Hexagonal Socket

-[York Early 1/2-Drive 5/8 Socket]
+[Early York 1/2-Drive 5/8 Hexagonal Socket]

 Fig. 8.
-York Early 1/2-Drive 5/8 Socket, with Inset for Broaching Detail, ca. Late 1920s.
+Early York 1/2-Drive 5/8 Hexagonal Socket, with Inset for Broaching Detail, ca. 1926-1928.

 The finish is plain steel.